 As a result, a number of financial institutions have been toying with the idea of terminating their business relationships with any company or organization directly affiliated to the National Rifle Association (NRA), including gun manufacturers.

 If at first sight this might cause a round of applause, it is worth asking how effective such standalone measures will be to stop illegal or suspicious gun sales.
-Just like in the case with cash restrictions as a tool to deter terrorism financing, imposing restrictions without a more comprehensive approach could simply push the problem elsewhere.
+Just like in the case with Money in physical form such as banknotes and coins. restrictions as a tool to deter terrorism financing, imposing restrictions without a more comprehensive approach could simply push the problem elsewhere.

 A similar scenario is evolving in the U.S. While restrictions on gun sales are being discussed, a shift in gun purchasing habits is taking place, and it includes cryptocurrencies.
 What stands out from these data is that one-off restrictions do little to solve the problem at hand.
 On the contrary, they inevitably shove it under the carpet, hindering visibility even further.